5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/end-to-end-with-5g.md

 # Tutorial - 5G MSd End-to-End deployment with 5G Network

+{: .inshort }
+> This tutorial allows to:
+> - Deploy 5G Media Streaming with a 5G Network and COTS UE

 This guide describes how to setup and configure the 5G-MAG Reference Tools to create an end to end setup consisting of the 5G Downlink Media Streaming components and a 5G Network based on Open5GS and srsRAN.